joaovitorborges/excel-to-oracle-query/README.md

 # excel-to-oracle-query
-Small script developed to convert an excel sheet into a table on Oracle SQL, formatting values as needed
+Small script developed to convert an excel sheet into a insert query on Oracle SQL, formatting values as needed.

 ## comments about code
 - Excel file is read using Pandas dataframes.